-Visitors should be aware that this area of Kenya is predominantly Muslim, so travel plans can be affected when trips are booked around the religious festival of Ramadan in November.
+Visitors should be aware that this area of Kenya is predominantly Muslim.
+Therefore, your travel plans may be affected around the religious festival of Ramadan in November.

-It is located to the south of Mombasa and is a hive of activity during the high season, but more tranquil when the tourist rush subsides.
+It is located to the south of Mombasa.
+It is a hive of activity during the high season, but more tranquil when the tourist rush subsides.

 There are no large hotels or resorts at Tiwi Beach, making it much quieter.
 It is a safe place to swim with no souvenir sellers plying their trade, but there is also a shortage of amenities as a consequence.

-Bamburi Beach – this is the hotspot for getting involved in activities such as snorkelling, scuba diving and water skiing.
-Here you can also arrange to be taken on a camel ride across the beach or on a dhow ride out to sea, so think action packed as opposed to peaceful.
+This is the hot spot for getting involved in activities.
+Enjoy snorkeling, scuba diving and water skiing.
+Here you can also arrange for a camel ride across the beach or on a dhow ride out to sea, so think action-packed as opposed to peaceful.

 Then head to Fort Jesus, built in the 16th century by the Portuguese, which now contains a museum exploring the practice of slavery that occurred in the area during the era.
-This educational destination contains various artefacts relating to slavery and shows the cells where slaves were kept.
+This educational destination contains various artifacts relating to slavery and shows the cells where slaves lived.

-To the north of Mombasa the ruins of a town called Gedi can be found.
+To the north of Mombasa, you can find the ruins of a town called Gedi.
 They date back to the 15th century when a small group of Swahilis lived there, ruled by a rich sultan.

-Well preserved, they make for a fascinating place to explore and have been designated as a National Museum by the government, meaning that they are protected as a place of cultural importance.
+They make for a fascinating place to explore.
+The government designated it as a National Museum and a place of cultural importance.